 High end motor and ESC combos such as Mamba Max or Novak GTB can be very expensive, often costing a lot more than the original car itself.
 If you don’t want to spend too much, cheaper Chinese systems such as Hobbyking or Turnigy are available and perform really well for the money.

 Note on batteries: if you are running an extremely powerful Motor and ESC system, old style Ni-Mh or Ni-Cad batteries aren’t going to give you the power needed to run them to their full potential.
 When I first upgraded to brushless I was still using Ni-Mh batteries.
-Other than a longer run time I didn’t see an amazing difference in performance between a 6.5t brushless motor and my old 13t brushed quad – that was until I brought my first Li-Po battery – I was shocked at the difference!
-Even the old brushed motor showed a noticeable improvement in punch and speed.
+Other than a longer run time I didn’t see any noticeable improvement in performance between a 6.5t brushless motor and my old 13t brushed quad – that was until I brought my first Li-Po battery – I was shocked at the difference!
+Even the old brushed motor had more punch and speed.
 For this reason Li-Po batteries are highly recommended.
 Just remember to take care with Li-Po batteries; it is important that you charge and run them in the correct way.

 What brushless motor system should you choose?